Oil turns higher on strong U.S. factory growth

 OIL SUPPLY PICTURE

-Gasoline stocks were expected to have fallen 800,000 barrels, along with distillate stocks sliding 200,000 barrels.

-The U.S. Energy Information Administration's inventory report will follow on Wednesday at 10:30 a.m.
-EDT (1430 GMT).
+U.S. crude oil stocks are expected to have risen last week for a sixth consecutive build, a Reuters survey of analysts showed ahead of weekly inventory reports.

+Data from the industry group American Petroleum Institute is due at 4:30 p.m.
+EDT on Tuesday.

 OPEC production in April hit its highest level since 2008, a Reuters survey found on Monday.
-Increased output from Iraq, Saudi Arabia and Libya more than offset shrinking Iranian supply ahead of a European Union embargo on Tehran's oil set for July, the survey said.
+Increased output from Iraq, Saudi Arabia and Libya more than compensated for the lowest Iranian supply in two decades ahead of a European Union embargo on Tehran's oil set for July, the survey said.

+Worries that Iran's dispute with the West over Tehran's nuclear program might ignite a regional conflict and widespread supply disruption helped push crude prices sharply higher in the first quarter.

-(Additional reporting by Gene Ramos in New York, Peg Mackey and Zaida Espana in London and Florence Tan in Singapore; Editing by Dale Hudson, Bob Burgdorfer and Jim Marshall)
+(Additional reporting by Gene Ramos in New York, Peg Mackey and Zaida Espana in London and Florence Tan in Singapore; Editing by Dale Hudson)